Multiple Instance Verification: Model architectures

 \subsubsection{Benchmark using PMA}

 The second benchmark applies an MI pooling method based on the transformer decoder, called ``Pooling by Multi-head Attention'' (PMA) by \cite{pma19}.
-PMA has the same architecture as the transformer decoder (without positional encoding and dropout), used to aggregate $v^{target}$.
+PMA has the same architecture as the transformer decoder (without positional encoding and dropout), used to aggregate $v^{target}$. \cite{pma19} define $PMA_k$ by applying the transformer's multi-head cross-attention on a learnable set of $k$ seed vectors $\in \mathbb{R}^{k\times C}$.